pwang00/pwang00.github.io/_posts/2023-06-04-justctf-vaulted.md

 categories: CTFs
 ---

 Vaulted was a cryptography challenge that was worth 199 points at the end of [JustCTF 2023](https://ctftime.org/event/1930/).
+You can download the original challenge [here.](https://pwang00.github.io/assets/challenges/justctf2023/crypto/vaulted.py)

 ## Problem Description